Contact

 Speaking all languages

-– This allows for easy integrating of machine learning, neural networks and deep learning applications into your usual business applications.
-Most of the KI algorithms are written in Python, but currently, if you want to integrate them into some kind of mainstream software-product, you have to rewrite them in Java or C/C++ to use them in your code.
+This allows for easy integration of machine learning, neural networks and deep learning applications into your usual business applications.
+Most of the A.I. algorithms are written in Python, but currently, if you want to integrate them into some kind of mainstream software-product, you have to rewrite them in Java or C/C++ to use them in your code.
 So, normally you would have one developer write the prototype application in Python and another rewrite it in whatever language is running on the target platform/device.
-With GraalVM there’s no need for rewriting, because you can run Python, Java and C not only on the same virtual machine but also at the same time in the same process.
+With GraalVM, there’s no need for rewriting code because you can run Python, Java and C not only on the same virtual machine but also at the same time in the same process.

 Mix as you like

-Moreover, developers can choose the programming tools they are most comfortable with and which fit the best for the task at hand.
-They can even use different languages in one single program, and run everything using the safe environment of the GraalVM.
-Also, they can debug from one language to another.
+Moreover, developers can choose the programming tools they are most comfortable with and which fits the best for the task at hand.
+They can even use different languages in a single program, run everything using the safe environment of the GraalVM, and debug from one language to another.

-– Furthermore you can use GraalVM as the runtime for you own application specific language by extending it.
-You can choose to extend it yourself or let MicroDoc do it for you.
+Furthermore, you can use GraalVM as the runtime for your own application specific language by extending it.
+You can choose to extend it yourself or let MicroDoc do the hardword for you.

 Good for working together

-Another strongpoint of the GraalVM is that it allows developers to work together, even if their skill sets are very different.
-You can have a diverse team of experts in Python, Ruby, Java, JavaScript etc. working together on the same product.
+Another strongpoint of the GraalVM is that it allows developers to work together even if their skill sets are very different.
+You can have a diverse team of experts in Python, Ruby, Java, JavaScript etc. all working together on the same product.

 And even when it comes to long-term projects running over several years, due to the polyglot features of the GraalVM, senior developers can write in their preferred coding language, while new developers are free to choose something else.
-And senior developers will not be restricted to just maintaining old code, while the youngsters can have a go at the new and fancy stuff.
-Both parties can work in the same world, on equal terms.
+Senior developers will not be restricted to just maintaining old code, while the youngsters can have a go at the new and fancy stuff.
+Both parties can work in the same world on equal terms.

 Updating legacy code

 Also, the GraalVM creates a new possibility for handling legacy code.
-Currently if you want to update legacy applications, you can choose to rewrite them from scratch, or write software around them to add additional APIs.
-Rewriting part of the legacy software in a different language, and keeping the remaining part unchanged has been very complicated in the past because you had to integrate code over language and runtime system barriers, for instance code running in a VM with native code running directly on the OS.
+Currently, if you want to update legacy applications you can choose to rewrite them from scratch or write software around them to add additional APIs.
+Rewriting parts of legacy software in a different language and keeping the remaining parts unchanged used to be very complicated.
+In the past, you had to integrate code over language and runtime system barriers, for example, there could be code running in a VM with native code running directly on the OS.

-Now you can just run the legacy stuff in the GraalVM together with new code.
-For instance you can take out one class, write it in Java and take another functionality and rewrite it in Python.
-Everything will be running on the same VM, communicating inside the virtual environment.
+Now, you can just run the legacy stuff in the GraalVM together with new code.
+For instance, you can take out one class, write it in Java and take another functionality and rewrite it in Python.
+Everything will be running on the same VM and communicating inside the virtual environment.

-– That can be tricky, as one project is always connected somehow to a lot of other projects.
+That can be tricky, as one project is somehow always connected to a lot of other projects.
 The polyglot feature of the GraalVM allows you to choose much more freely.
-So, all in all, the GraalVM has a lot to offer, to developers as well as to project managers.
-It will make embedded development significantly more agile, efficient and future-proof.
+Overall, GraalVM provides substantial benefits to developers and project managers alike.
+It will make embedded development significantly more agile, efficient, and future proof.